 Kaiser Permanente, Southern California Region is proud to offer a residency program designed to provide physical therapists with advanced knowledge and skill in a concentrated clinical environment.

 The curriculum of this residency program is designed to provide physical therapists with advanced training in examination, clinical decision-making and treatment skills.
 The small group classroom and lab training sessions and one-on-one clinical supervision allow the clinical faculty to focus their instruction on the individual needs of each resident.
-This program is recognized by the American Physical Therapy Association as a Credentialed Post professional Clinical Residency Program.
+This program is recognized by the American Physical Therapy Association as a Credentialed Post-professional Clinical Residency Program.

 This residency begins the last Monday in February or March 1st each year and runs for 52 consecutive weeks.
-The clinical training in this residency program is fulfilled in three ten-hour days (starting in 2020) per week and the classroom and lab training occurs during 34 weekend days throughout residency year.
+The clinical training in this residency program is fulfilled in three ten-hour days per week and the classroom and lab training occurs during 34 weekend days throughout the residency year.
 Up to thirty residents are accepted to participate in the program each year.
 The residents are employed and provide patient care at eleven Kaiser Permanente Physical Therapy Clinics – located in Baldwin Park, Downey, Los Angeles, Ontario, Orange, Panorama City, Riverside, San Diego, South Bay, West Los Angeles, and Woodland Hills.
-The residents are paid for the hours that they provide patient care at the PT Resident rate (in 2018, the rate is $32.286/hour with Benefits, $38.743/hour non-benefited).
+The residents are paid for the hours that they provide patient care at the PT Resident rate (in 2021, the rate is $32.609/hour with benefits, $39.13/hour non-benefited).
 The residents also receive the Kaiser Permanente employee benefits package which includes health, hospital, and disability insurance.
 The registration fee for the program is $2000.00.